 One day, we all took a trip to a hot spring.
 It was myself, my ex-wife, her sister and brother, her brother’s wife, her mom, and the pedophile (all Soka Gakkai members.)

 When we got there, they explained to me that this hot spring was quite different than the others, and they were more like bathtubs only large enough for one or maybe two people.
 They insisted that I bathe naked with my ex-wife’s brother’s wife.
 Nobody else was going to bathe.
-They only wanted me alone and naked with her brother’s wife.
-I refused, and they continued to break me down in the many months that followed before I finally divorced.
-The first big step on the road to recovery.
+They wanted me alone and naked with her brother’s wife.
+I refused.
+They continued to break me down and try to put me in compromising positions in the many months that followed before I finally divorced – my first big step on the road to recovery.

 Even after I quit, I would receive knocks on my door (my new apartment) at very late hours of the night.
 Soka Gakkai members wanted me to buy a Butsudan, and asked that I join them for a late dinner.
 It took many months of these late night disturbances, before I finally got rid of them in the strangest and unintentional manner.
 I got sick and threw up all over them!
 Several years later, I saw my ex’s mom.
 Her mom explained how her daughter had remarried, but could not have children.
 She blamed me, saying that I had caused her too much stress.
 I was also told that I’d have to pay for her final year of college.
-I don’t know why, they put that financial responsibility on me.
-We were only dating at that time.
 Her aunt even threatened to kill me if I did not pay.
+I don’t know why they put that financial responsibility on me.